Samantha Crain

-Samantha Crain (born August 15, 1986) is a Choctaw Nation songwriter, musician, producer, and singer from Shawnee, Oklahoma, signed with Ramseur Records (North America) and Real Kind Records (an imprint of Communion Records) and Full Time Hobby Records (UK/Europe).
+Samantha Crain (born August 15, 1986) is a Choctaw Nation songwriter, musician, producer, and singer, signed with Real Kind Records (an imprint of Communion Records).

 Crain won three NAMMYs (Native American Music Awards) in 2009 for Folk Album of the Year and Songwriter of the Year and in 2022 for Single of the Year for "Bloomsday".
 She also won the Indigenous Music Award for Best Rock Album in 2019.
-She has had songs featured on 90210, HBO's Hung, Reservation Dogs on HULU/FX, Resident Alien, and many others, and in many independent documentaries and films, including Barking Water, Dark Divide, and UNRESERVED: The Work of Louie Gong.
-In 2017 and 2018, she worked with the Peabody Essex Museum in Salem, Mass. to compose and contribute music for the extensive T.C.
-Cannon exhibit "At the Edge of America."
-In July 2018, she self-released a collection of sonnets "En Masse: A Collection of 30 Sonnets by Samantha Crain".
+Her songs were featured on many series and films including 90210, Hung, Barking Water, The Dark Divide, Resident Alien, Reservation Dogs, Echo, and Unreserved: The Work of Louie Gong.
+In 2017 and 2018, she worked with the Peabody Essex Museum in Salem to compose and contribute music for the extensive T.C.
+Cannon exhibit At the Edge of America.
+In July 2018, she self-released a collection of sonnets En Masse: A Collection of 30 Sonnets by Samantha Crain.
+In 2022, she composed the musical score for the film Fancy Dance starring Lily Gladstone and directed by Erica Tremblay.
+In 2024, she composed the score for the short documentary Winding Path and feature-length documentary Drowned Land.

 Early life and education

 Crain was born and raised in Shawnee, Oklahoma and is of Choctaw heritage.
 She attended Grove School in Shawnee and Dale High School in Dale, Oklahoma.
-As a child and teenager, Crain competed in powerlifting.
+As a child and teenager, Crain competed in powerlifting, holding several world and national records for a time.
 Crain taught herself to play guitar and wrote songs based on her short stories the summer before her senior year at Dale High School.
 Crain began touring when she was 19.
 Her first tours were either solo or as a duo with Beth Bombara.
 She then founded Samantha Crain and the Midnight Shivers with Jacob Edwards and Andrew Tanz and toured with this band until 2009.

 Collaborations

-Crain has lent her voice to recordings for Murder By Death, Parker Millsap, and others.
+Crain has lent her voice to recordings for Murder By Death, Parker Millsap, Wild Pink, Hamish Hawk, and others.
 She also appeared on Conan with First Aid Kit for their filmed performance of "Stay Gold".